LaBoulange/tezos-baker/README.md

 Don't execute this file as a script.
 Instead, copy and run the instructions of the section that interests you one at a time, as you'll be prompted to take several actions throughout the process.
 These actions are described in the comments appearing in this file.

-### Upgrade from previous version
+### Upgrade from previous versions

+#### Upgrade from tezos-baker v20.0 (see CHANGELOG.md)

-A new variable, `BAKER_ARCH`, has been introduced in `usr/local/bin/tezos-env.sh` to specify the hardware architecture used for baking.
+A new variable, `BAKER_ARCH`, has been introduced in `BAKER_INSTALLATION_DIR/tezos-env.sh` to specify the hardware architecture used for baking.
 This ensures that the corresponding octez and Tezpay executables are downloaded and installed.
 Please refer to the [Initial setup](#initial-setup) section above for more details.

 Another significant change is the use of the Tezpay extension [payouts-substitutor](https://github.com/LaBoulange/tezpay-extensions), which redirects the payout of rewards due to 'oven' type contracts to the owners of these contracts.
 Indeed, the operation of these contracts deprives them of rewards when balance movements are applied to them because their balance update mechanism involves a temporary passage through a zero balance (more details [here on the Tezos Agora](https://forum.tezosagora.org/t/tez-capital-resolving-kt-delegator-payment-issues-in-paris/6256?u=boulange)), which, since the Paris protocol, results in the cancellation of the reward for the concerned cycle.

+Finally, the script `install-tezos-baker.sh` has been introduced  to simplify the upgrade process for tezos-baker.

-These two changes involve the last three steps of the list below:
+These changes involve the following steps:

-- Copy the files located in the `usr/local/bin` directory of this repository to the `/usr/local/bin` directory on your machine.
+- Copy the file `usr/local/bin/install-tezos-baker.sh` of this repository to the `BAKER_INSTALLATION_DIR` directory of your machine.
-- Make sure all the `install-*.sh`, `start-*.sh`and `stop-*.sh` files located there are executable by the users intended to run them.
+- Make sure this file is executable by the users intended to run or service the baker (see [Operating instructions](#operating-instructions) section above).
-- Add the following line to `/usr/local/bin/tezos-env.sh` just before the ``. `which tezos-constants.sh` `` statement (if in doubt, please refer to `usr/local/bin/tezos-env.sh.template` for guidance):
+- Add the following line to `BAKER_INSTALLATION_DIR/tezos-env.sh` just before the ``. `which tezos-constants.sh` `` statement (if in doubt, please refer to `usr/local/bin/tezos-env.sh.template` for guidance):
     - `export BAKER_ARCH='amd64'` or `export BAKER_ARCH='arm64'` depending on the architecture you are using for baking.
 - Update your Tezpay `config.hjson` file to enable `payouts-substitutor` extension
-    - include the following configuration block (assuming here that the values of `$NODE_RPC_ADDR` and `$RUN_DIR` have not been adjusted by you)).
+    - include the following configuration block (assuming here that the values of `$INSTALL_DIR`, `$NODE_RPC_ADDR` and `$RUN_DIR` have not been adjusted by you)).
 Additional configuration options are available in the [payouts-substitutor's documentation](https://github.com/LaBoulange/tezpay-extensions).
 For practical implementation, please refer to the `initial-setup.sh` file in this repository:

 &nbsp;